-European patent applications and international (PCT) applications may be filed with the EPO in electronic form either online or on electronic data carriers (see the Decision of the President of the EPO dated 26 February 2009, OJ EPO 3/2009, 182).
+European patent applications and international (PCT) applications may be filed with the EPO in electronic form either online or on electronic data carriers (see the Decision of the President of the EPO dated 26 February 2009, OJ EPO 2009, 182).
 At present, the data carriers permitted are CD-R as per ISO 9660 and DVD-R or DVD+R (see the Decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, A.5).
-Documents making up a European or an international patent application in electronic form must be prepared using either the epoline® Online Filing software or the PaTrAS software, both of which include the Request for Grant Form, unless the use of other software is permitted (see Art.
-5 of the Decision of the President dated 26 February 2009, OJ EPO 3/2009, 182, Art.
+Documents making up a European or an international patent application in electronic form must be prepared using either the EPO Online Filing software or the PaTrAS software, both of which include the Request for Grant Form, unless the use of other software is permitted (see Art.
+5 of the Decision of the President dated 26 February 2009, OJ EPO 2009, 182, Art.
 2 of the Decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, A.5, and the Notice from the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, A.6).

-Other documents may also be filed electronically in grant, opposition, limitation, revocation and appeal proceedings (see the Decision of the President of the EPO dated 26 February 2009, OJ EPO 3/2009, 182).
+Other documents may also be filed electronically in grant, opposition, limitation, revocation and appeal proceedings (see the Decision of the President of the EPO dated 26 February 2009, OJ EPO 2009, 182, with particular reference to Art.
+8(2) thereof, which sets out the requirement for confirmation of the authenticity of documents filed in appeal proceedings by means of an enhanced electronic signature, see also A-VIII, 2.5).